reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 this leads to data inconsistency

 #READ AFTER WRITE
+1. write - R3 value written in R5
+2. read - then R3 value is computed i.e R1 + R2
-#We write the value OF R3 before its actually calculated in R5
+#We write the value OF R3 in R5 nefore its actually calculated in R3

 CLOCK CYCLE |  R1  |  R2    |  R3  |  R4  |  R5
     1       |  A1  |  B1    |